Distributed energy resources illustraltion

 The Proponent would also be required to register with Australian Energy Market Operator (AEMO) as a Customer.
 It will be a Market Customer given it will purchase electricity from the electricity wholesale market for its customers.

 As a Market Customer, the Proponent would be able to participate in the energy market on behalf of households participating in the VPP, that is - buying energy in the wholesale electricity market.
-The Proponent would also be able to participate in the ancillary services markets on behalf of the VPP in its capacity as a Market Customer, but would need to apply to AEMO for approval to classify the relevant market loads as ancillary service load.
+The Proponent would also be able to participate in the ancillary services markets on behalf of the VPP in its capacity as a Market Customer, but would need to apply to AEMO for approval to classify the relevant market loads as ancillary service units.

 Importantly, a VPP is not considered to be a generating system under the National Electricity Rules and therefore the Proponent of the VPP would not be eligible for registration as a Generator.5